Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 , as well as thousands of stone tools and the fossils of other animals.

-The tented camp includes indoor plumbing, heaters, and hot water.
+, where you will live in permanent tents with flush toilets and hot showers.
 Meals will be provided by a caterer on-site, you will pack your own lunches daily.
 The camp contains a central lodge for lectures and communal meals.
 There is a pay phone at the camp, and the Resident Director will have a telephone for emergency purposes at all times.
 Krugersdorp, a town about five miles from the camp, has stores for groceries, personal items, and a clinic.

 Excursions and Activities